-Vericel Corporation, a Michigan corporation (the Company, Vericel, we, us or our), was incorporated in March 1989 and began employee-based operations in 1991.
-On May 30, 2014, Vericel completed the acquisition of certain assets and assumed certain liabilities of Sanofi, a French société anonyme (Sanofi), including all of the outstanding equity interests of Genzyme Biosurgery ApS (Genzyme Denmark or the Danish subsidiary) (now known as Vericel Denmark ApS), a wholly-owned subsidiary of Sanofi, and a portfolio of patents and patent applications of Sanofi and certain of its subsidiaries for purposes of acquiring the portion of the cell therapy and regenerative medicine business (the CTRM Business), which researches, develops, manufactures, markets and sells the MACI[®] and Epicel[®] products.
-The Company is a fully integrated, commercial-stage biopharmaceutical company dedicated to the identification, development and commercialization of innovative therapies that enable the body to repair and regenerate damaged tissues and organs to restore normal structure and function.
-Vericel has marketed products and developmental stage product candidates, and the Company's goal is to become the leader in cell therapy and regenerative medicine busines best-in-class therapies for patients with significant unmet medical needs.

-The Company operates its business primarily in the U.S. in one reportable segment - the research, product development, manufacture and distribution of patient-specific, expanded cellular therapies to repair and regenerate damaged tissues and organs to normal structure and function.
+Vericel Corporation, a Michigan corporation (together with its consolidated subsidiaries referred to herein as the Company, Vericel, we, us or our), was incorporated in March 1989 and began employee-based operations in 1991.
+On May 30, 2014, Vericel completed the acquisition of certain assets and assumed certain liabilities of Sanofi, a French société anonyme (Sanofi), including all of the outstanding equity interests of Genzyme Biosurgery ApS (Genzyme Denmark or the Danish subsidiary) (now known as Vericel Denmark ApS), a wholly-owned subsidiary of Sanofi, and a portfolio of patents and patent applications of Sanofi and certain of its subsidiaries for purposes of acquiring the portion of the cell therapy and regenerative medicine business (the CTRM Business), related to the MACI®, Carticel® and Epicel® products.
+The Company is a fully integrated, commercial-stage biopharmaceutical company and currently markets MACI® and Epicel® in the U.S. The Company is a leader in advanced cell therapies for the sports medicine and severe burn care markets.
+MACI® (autologous cultured chondrocytes on porcine collagen membrane) is an autologous cellularized scaffold product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults that was approved by the FDA on December 13, 2016.
+The first shipment and implantation of MACI occurred on January 31, 2017.
+At the end of the second quarter of 2017, the Company removed Carticel® (autologous cultured chondrocytes), an earlier generation ACI product, from the market.
+The Company also markets Epicel® (cultured epidermal autografts), a permanent skin replacement Humanitarian Use Device (HUD) for the treatment of adult and pediatric patients with deep-dermal or full-thickness burns comprising greater than or equal to 30 percent of total body surface area (TBSA).
+The Company operates its business primarily in the U.S. in 1 reportable segment - the research, product development, manufacture and dis